Xfinity: Comcast Internet availability by state

 Comcast is the largest provider of cable internet access in the United States, servicing 40% of the market in 2011.
 As of July 26, 2018, Comcast has 26.5 million high-speed internet customers.

 Comcast began offering internet services in late 1996, when it helped found the @Home Network, which sold internet service through Comcast's cable lines.
 The agreement continued after @Home's merger with Excite.
 When the combined company Excite@Home filed for bankruptcy in 2002, Comcast moved their roughly 950,000 internet customers completely onto their own network.

-Along with the price of internet subscriptions, Comcast charges users an additional $14.00/month to rent a cable modem.
+Along with the high price of internet subscriptions, Comcast charges users an additional $15.00/month to rent a cable modem.
 This fee has been seen by some as unfair, but is waived for customers who buy their own modems.
 Comcast charges $20 for internet installation, but the fee is waived for customers who opt to install themselves.

 In 2011, Comcast launched its "Internet Essentials" program, which offers low-cost internet service to families with children who qualify for free or reduced price school lunches.
 The U.S. Federal Communications Commission (FCC) required this budget service as a condition for allowing Comcast's acquisition of NBCUniversal in January 2011.
 Of an estimated 2.60 million households eligible for the program, about 220,000 households participate in the program as of June 2013.
 A similar program is available from other internet providers through the non-profit Connect2compete.org.
 Comcast has stated that the program will accept new customers for a total of three years.
 In March 2014, as he met with FCC concerning the Time Warner Cable merger, Comcast vice president David Cohen told reporters that the internet essentials program will be extended indefinitely.

 At the 2017 Consumer Electronics Show, Comcast unveiled a new software platform for its Arris 1682G and Cisco 3941T/3939 modems, which would offer a redesigned configuration interface, support for remote setup and management via an Xfinity mobile app, and enabling integration of supported smart home devices with other Xfinity platforms such as Xfinity TV.
 The new platform launched under the brand xFi in May 2017.
 Comcast also unveiled the xFi Advanced Gateway, a new router designed to facilitate faster Wi-Fi speeds, including support for 802.11ac Wave 2, as well as internal support for Bluetooth Low Energy, Thread, and Zigbee for finer integration with Internet of things devices, and support for an accompanying line of Wi-Fi extenders (manufactured by Plume).

+In December 2022, Comcast announced that it had trialed symmetric, 10-gigabit service using DOCSIS 4.0; this service was deployed for selected Gigabit Pro fiber business customers in June 2023.